LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ### Data Cleaning/Preparation

 In the initial data preparation phase, the following tasks was performed:
-1. Data Downloading and inspection.
+1. Data Downloading and Inspection.

  Downloading datasets:
 - Asylum-PT_Age;